Protocol Details

 -Not have a history of intravenous injection drug use.

--Not have a history of engaging in high-risk activities for exposure to the AIDS virus.
+-Not have a history of engaging in high-risk activities for exposure to HIV.

--Be willing to have their blood samples stored for future research and modified iPS cells.
+-Be willing to have their blood samples stored for future research and modified to iPS cells.

 EXCLUSION CRITERIA: